-Clear explanation of the project, and if Collections Stewardship and Public Access, a clear description and quantifications of the collections/records that will be a focus of the project

-- Clear identification of the beneficiaries and their involvement in planning where possible - Specific, actionable, and measurable ways in which the project advances institution's strategic plan - Alignment of project with MFA and the project category chosen
+- Clear explanation of the project, and if Collections Stewardship and Public Access, a clear description and quantifications of the collections/records that will be a focus of the project - Evidence supporting the identification of the need, problem, or challenge to be addressed, and if Collections Stewardship and Public Access, its high-priority status - Clear identification of the beneficiaries and their involvement in planning where possible - Specific, actionable, and measurable ways in which the project advances institution's strategic plan - Alignment of project with MFA and the project category chosen

-Now let's talk about the narrative of your proposal.
-You have seven pages to cover three very important issues, and the Notice of Funding Opportunity provides lengthy guidance on what the narrative should cover.
+And now let's talk about the Narrative of your proposal.
+You have five pages to cover three very important issues, and the Notice of Funding Opportunity provides lengthy guidance on what the Narrative should cover.
 The specifics differ for each project category (i.e. Lifelong Learning, Community Anchors and Catalysts, and Collections Stewardship and Public Access), and so you should make sure you're following the guidance for the category you've chosen.

-On the left side of the slide are the questions we ask you to address in your narrative, and on the right side are the points we ask reviewers to evaluate.
+On the left side of the slide are the questions we ask you to address in your Narrative, and on the right side are the points we ask reviewers to evaluate.
 It's good practice to consider both sides when you are putting together your application.